moyolvera/react-native-kitsu-client/README.md

   </a>
 </p>

-> Kistu API consumer project built on React Native as a challenge from Applaudo studios for a React Native Developer position.
+> Kistu API consumer project built on React Native as a personal challenge.

 ## Features